emacsmirror/hyperdrive/README.md

 ## Usage

-**Be careful what you publish!** Anyone with your public key can download those shared files from you, your friend, or anyone else who has them.
+**Be careful what you publish!** Anyone with your public key can download your published files from you, your friend, or anyone else who has them.

 ### Start/stop the gateway